This article talks about the Salinity of ocean waters – for UPSC.

 The degree of water mixing by currents

 - Where there is free mixing of water by surface and subsurface currents, the salinity range is small.

 |Sea||Salinity (in ppt)|

 Horizontal distribution of salinity

-To make life easier, I will remove the symbol o/oo and place only number
+To make life easier, I will remove the symbol o/oo and place only the number.

 - The salinity for normal open ocean ranges between 33 and 37.